 Manganese poisoning results from prolonged exposure to manganese fumes or dust.
 This poisoning most often occurs in industrial or workplace settings, where welding occurs.
 The heat of the welding process causes small amounts of manganese to be released from metal into the air, where the dust or fumes can be inhaled.

 Welding rods and welding wire, used to fuse pieces of metal together through the welding process, may contain very high levels of manganese, placing welders at a high risk of exposure.
 Risks increase when welding activity occurs in enclosed spaces or without proper ventilation.

 Manganism is a condition of the central nervous system caused by prolonged exposure to manganese fumes or dust.
-Manganism can result from a mere six months to two years of workplace exposure.
+Manganism may result from as little as six months to two years of workplace exposure.

 The symptoms of manganism closely resemble Parkinson's disease.
 The progression of manganism includes:

 Behavioral Changes - Symptoms include fatigue, headache, muscle cramps, loss of appetite, apathy, insomnia, and dimished libido.
 These symptoms may be associated with psychotic reactions known as "locura manganica" ("manganese madness"), involving aggressive behavior and difficulty controlling emotional reactions.

 Parkinsonian Features - Symptoms include difficulty with movement and balance, muscle stiffness, tremors, an expressionless face, impaired writing, and postural instability.

 Dystonia and Gait Disturbances - As the disease progresses, dystonia (abnormal muscle tone) becomes evident, and the patient displays a "cock-walk" gait (walking with an extended trunk and flexed arms, while strutting on one's toes).
 Patients usually display a low amplitude postural tremor of the arms, forearms and hands (the "upper extremities").